 The Context Only rules can be used to only analyze the current database schema.
 This kind of rule does not depend on the analyzed T-SQL code, but only on the current connection context which is available inside the rule expression using the $context (the root Context node), $server (current Server node) and $database (current Database node) variables.

 Important for the Context Only analysis rules is that they are evaluated only once at the beginning of the analysis process.

-Candidates for Context Only rules are all the analysis rules which do not refer the SQML, but only use the current analysis context.
+Candidates for Context Only rules are all the analysis rules which do not refer to the SQML but only use the current analysis context.

-For specific types of checks might be convenient to have separate implementations for the both rule types in order to cover both database schema and T-SLQ code violations.
-Example of such rule is SA0043 which has one implementation (SA0043A) that checks the current database schema for usage of the obsolete data types and another implementation which checks the T-SQL code for usage of those types.
+For specific types of checks might be convenient to have separate implementations for both rule types in order to cover both database schema and T-SLQ code violations.
+An example of such rule is SA0043 which has one implementation (SA0043A) that checks the current database schema for the usage of the obsolete data types and another implementation that checks the T-SQL code for usage of those types.